 African Spiritual Religious Systems

-Voodoo (Vodun) is a derivative of religions that have been around in Africa for time immoral.
+Voodoo (Vodun) is a derivative of religions that have been around in Africa for time immemorial.
 Some conservative estimates these civilizations and religions to be over 10 000 years old.
 This then identify Voodoo as probably the best example of African syncretism in the Americas.

 But saying the word Voodoo anywhere in the world is tied to darkness and evil.
 It is a byword for bad religion.
 Ironically, it was the enforced immigration of enslaved African from different ethnic groups that provided the circumstances for the development of Voodoo.
 European colonists thought that by desolating the ethnic groups, these could not come together as a community.
 However, in the misery of slavery, the transplanted Africans found in their faith a common thread.
 They began to invoke not only their own Gods, but to practice rites other than their own.